swcarpentry/training-course/_submissions/round-04/2/2013-04-10-assessment-questions-conditional-statements.md

 tags:
   - Proficiency
 ---
 My questions are based on the concept map [about conditional statements in python][1].
-Because the original is written in Python, I&#8217;ve kept that here, but I think that these questions would apply equally to R.
+Because the original is written in Python, I've kept that here, but I think that these questions would apply equally to R.

 **Novice-vs-competent-practitioner questions:**

-Aiming for a yes/no or objective answer correctly from an competent practitioner, with an incorrect answer or a don&#8217;t know from a novice.
+Aiming for a yes/no or objective answer correctly from an competent practitioner, with an incorrect answer or a don't know from a novice.

 **N1:**

-> Why won&#8217;t this run:
+> Why won't this run:
 >
 > <pre>if 1 > 2:
 print "greater than"